 The Board delegates day to day responsibility for managing the business to the Executive Directors and the senior management team.
 Mike Raybould, the Chief Executive, has executive responsibility for running the Group’s business and implementing Group strategy.
 To ensure suitably defined separation of the responsibilities of the Board and the running of the Group’s business, the Board has a formal schedule of matters reserved to it.
 The schedule is reviewed annually and updated when necessary to ensure its appropriateness.

 The Board has three Committees which assist in the discharge of its responsibilities – the Audit, Remuneration and Nomination Committees.
+The Committees are Chaired by the independent Non-executive Directors as set out on the Biographies page.
+The Chairman of the Company resigned from his membership of the Audit and Remuneration Committees during the year.
 The terms of reference for each Committee are reviewed annually and are available here.

 For a Board to be successful, it must make decisions which are in the best interests of the Company without reference to the interests of the Directors.
 In line with the requirements of the Companies Act 2006, the Directors have put in place a policy and process for notifying and recording the nature and extent of their interests, together with those of connected persons, in organisations and companies outside the Group.
 Each Director must formally notify the Company if there is potential for these interests to conflict with their duties as a Director of the Company.
 All such notifications are regularly reviewed by the Board.